 Crews are allowed, but not necessary.
 4×8 foot spaces will be provided for runners near the start/finish (first come, first-served).
 Runners who give up will be required to vacate their space, so that survivors can move closer to the starting corral.

 Since the original backyard ultra was run, many replicas have been held around the world.
 Most of those races have cutoffs and tiebreakers.
-The Big Backyard will continue until but one man is left standing… no matter how long it takes.
+The Big Backyard will continue until but one runner is left standing… no matter how long it takes.
 This is a race to the death…

 Big’s Backyard Ultra.
 Accept no substitutes!